 Caroline Utz, Associate Editor, MyDomaine

 I decided to tackle my medicine cabinet for this experiment.
 I’m usually pretty good about cleaning out my fridge and pantry, but I tend to hoard makeup and old hair products in my bathroom.
 I can never remember when I bought them originally!
 I tend to keep a few cold and flu supplies on hand in my medicine cabinet, and I stumbled upon this decongestant that expired in 2017.
 I must have bought in in college, so this medicine has followed me from Virginia all the way up to NYC!
 Because I don’t think this medicine will do me much good now, I’m going to try to start going through my cabinets more regularly and making sure I have the right things on hand in case of an emergency.

 Most Expired Item: Decongestant, expired 2017

 Kim Carvalho, Social Media Editor, MyDomaine

 I don't have a proper pantry in my apartment, so we use a rotating lower cabinet that's a bit bigger than all of the others to store our food.
 Because it rotates, there are many corners and sections that are totally neglected by my husband and I that truthfully don't see the light of day.
 I knew I had to bring some attention to those areas and do some cleaning, and when I did, I found that this poor jar of fire roasted red peppers unfortunately didn't make it.
 It didn't expire too long ago—September 07, 2019—so I'm not too embarrassed, but oddly enough, this is the second jar of roasted red peppers that expired way before I ever reached for it, so the moral of the story here is that I probably should take a break from buying roasted red peppers.
-This challenge has really inspired me to get deep into my kitchen cabinets and do not only some reorganizing but also some intentional cleaning so that my whole kitchen is prepped and ready for a warm and sunny spring season.
+This challenge has really inspired me to get deep into my kitchen cabinets and do not only some reorganizing but also some intentional cleaning so that my whole kitchen is prepped and ready for a new season.